Doctor SpinThe PR BlogIndustry PR (B2B)The Thought Leadership PR Strategy

 All professional fields evolve over time.
 To be a thought leader, it’s not enough to reside at the forefront of what’s going on in your industry.
 You must also be regarded as someone whose ideas constantly push your entire field’s evolution forward.

-An expert can always deepen their expertise by acquiring more existing knowledge.
-A thought leader must create new knowledge.
+An expert can deepen their expertise by acquiring more existing knowledge.
+A thought leader, however, must create new knowledge.

 While thought leadership is a challenging PR strategy, it could also be seen as a major opportunity.
 The difficulty level will make it almost impossible for competitors to successfully challenge your position.